BalaM314/BalaM314/README.md

 * TestMod1: a Minecraft meme mod.
 * ComplexGrapher: a "graphing calculator" for complex numbers.
 Hard to understand, but definitely looks cool.
 * Interstellar: an awesome Discord theme.
+* MindustryLauncher: a command-line launcher for Mindustry.
+* mlogx: A transpiler for Mindustry Logic.
+* msch: A javascript library for parsing Mindustry schematics.
+* msch-generate: An (unfinished) tool to build Mindustry schematics automatically.
 ## Programming languages I know

 Really well: